Mike B.'s Back Yard + Office Remodel

 Good neighbors make good fences

 A staggered-pattern 7-foot-tall cedar fence is sheathed on both sides.
-This maximizes privacy and also affords neighbors the same beautiful fence, at the behest of our client.
-As with the hot tub, the fence will weather to a silver-gray.
+This maximizes privacy and also affords neighbors the same beautiful fence, per our generous client's wishes.

-We designed a stand-up desk for our client.
-Other custom pieces include tables made from wood slabs brought from the owner's family home in Hawaii.
+We designed a stand-up desk for Mike.
+Other custom pieces include tables made from wood slabs brought from his family home in Hawaii.
 All furniture was designed by Michael Howells and fabricated by The Joinery.